micosmogames/toolbox/core/md/replicate.md

 openCopy(from[,&nbsp;to]) | As for *copy* except that the descriptors are set to *configurable*. closedCopy(from[,&nbsp;to]) | As for *copy* except that the descriptors are set to not *configurable* anf the target object is sealed. copyValues(from[,&nbsp;to]) | Similar to *assignValues* except the function call would normally create the *to* object.
 Returns the *to* object. reverseCopy(from) | Returns a  reverse copy of an array.
-If *from* is any other data type then request is passed *copy*. clone(from[,&nbsp;to]) | Descriptor level clone of the *from* object.
+If *from* is any other data type then request is passed to *copy*. clone(from[,&nbsp;to]) | Descriptor level clone of the *from* object.
 A target *to* object can be provided.
 Includes *private* properties.
 Returns the *to* object.
 The clone process is effectively a deep copy, with circular or duplicate references mapped to a single cloned value.
 Returns the *to* object. openClone(from[,&nbsp;to]) | As for *clone* except that the descriptors are set to *configurable*. closedClone(from[,&nbsp;to]) | As for *clone* except that the descriptors are set to not *configurable* and the target object is sealed.